ooni/probe-cli/Readme.md

-# gooni
+# OONI Probe CLI

-An attempt at writing OONI Probe in golang.
+The next generation OONI Probe Command Line Interface.

-This is heavy work in progress.
+:skull: **Attention** This is under heavy development and should only be run and used by OONI developers.
+Use at your own risk and if you do use it, you may have to do some cleanup when we release the first public release of OONI Probe.

 ## Development setup